uclab-potsdam/syllabus-site/assets/data.md

 This webpage is an experiment in documenting design courses.
 Below you find the readings and references along central [themes](#themes), our generous [hosts](#hosts), and the resulting student [projects](#projects).

-### Central questions

-- What would you like to reveal with the organigrams you will make?
-- What kind of work relations would you like to create for the future and put out there for discussion?

 ---

 3 April